 Avoid scrubbing your skin harshly with a washcloth, an exfoliating glove, or loofah (a coarse-textured sponge).
-Gently wash it with a washcloth or a very soft cloth.
+Gently wash it with a very soft cloth or your hands.
 Always rinse well, and then dry your face with a clean towel.
 (Toss the towel in the laundry hamper, as dirty towels spread bacteria.)
-Also, use the washcloth only once before washing.
+Also, use the washcloth only once.

 2. Moisturize.
 Many acne products contain ingredients that dry the skin, so always use a moisturizer that minimizes dryness and skin peeling.
 Look for "noncomedogenic" on the label, which means it should not cause acne.
 There are moisturizers made for oily, dry, or combination skin.

 3. Try an over-the-counter acne product.
 These acne products don't need a prescription.
-They may have ingredients such as benzoyl peroxide, salicylic acid, glycolic acid, or lactic acid, which curb bacteria and dry your skin.
-Start with a small amount at first.
-Then you can adjust how much you use and how often, depending on how much peeling or drying you have.
+Most of them have ingredients such as benzoyl peroxide, salicylic acid, glycolic acid, or lactic acid, which curb bacteria and dry your skin.
+They may cause drying or peeling so start with a small amount at first.
+Then you can adjust how much you use and how often.
+Another option is a new OTC topical retinoid gel (Differin 0.1% gel).
+It works to actually keep the acne from forming.
 Use these products with caution if you have sensitive skin.

 4. Use makeup sparingly.
 During a breakout, avoid wearing foundation, powder, or blush.
 If you do wear makeup, wash it off at the end of the day.
 If possible, choose oil-free cosmetics without added dyes and chemicals.
 Choose makeup that is labeled as "noncomedogenic," meaning it should not cause acne.
 Read the ingredients list on the product label before buying.